waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 that time, the daily jobs never run — and Overpass logs will not be rotated.

 Note that "op_logrotate" file was updated on Sep 12/2025.
-Use the new updated file if are using the previous file.
+Use the new updated file if you are using the previous file.

 To handle this, we provide a separate logrotate config file: